USM - the Unified Service Management method - is a universal methodical approach for service management.

 Coaching is the most effective tool for personal development and performance improvement.

-To get an idea what USM is all about, you may download a free white paper with a summary of USM.
+To get an idea what USM is all about, you may download a free e-book with a summary of USM.

 Note: Universal Service Management, or the Universal Service Management Body of Knowledge (USMBOKtm) are in no way related to the Unified Service Management Method (USM Method), or its acronym USM.